You're supposed (in the new order) to give everything (stylesheets,

 install-time by the installer, based on the package descriptor.
 They are used by the

-launchers to properly set the classpath, because this must be done at launch time, when we
+launchers to properly set the classpath, because this must be done at launch time,

 don't know yet which libraries we will use, and we don't want to parse every package

-descriptor every time we launch the application (and typically a few libraries only will
+descriptor every time we launch the application (and typically a few libraries only

 define Java extensions).